Bradfield/algos/graphs/knights_tour.litpy.md

 Luckily there is a way to speed up the eight-by-eight case so that it runs in under one second.
-In the listing below we show the code that speeds up the `knight_tour`.
-This function (see below), called `order_by_available` will be used in place of the call to `u.getConnections` in the code previously shown above.
-The critical line in the `order_by_available` function is line 10.
-This line ensures that we select the vertex to go next that has the fewest available moves.
-You might think this is really counter productive; why not select the node that has the most available moves?
-You can try that approach easily by running the program yourself and inserting the line `resList.reverse()` right after the sort.
+In the listing below we show the code that speeds up the `travers`.
+This function, called `warnsdorffs_heuristic` when passed as the heuristic function to `find_solution_for` above will cause the `next_vertices` to be sorted prioritizing those who which have the _fewest_ subsequent legal moves.

+This may seem counterintutitive; why not select the node that has the _most_ available moves?
 The problem with using the vertex with the most available moves as your next vertex on the path is that it tends to have the knight visit the middle squares early on in the tour.
 When this happens it is easy for the knight to get stranded on one side of the board where it cannot reach unvisited squares on the other side of the board.
 On the other hand, visiting the squares with the fewest available moves first pushes the knight to visit the squares around the edges of the board first.
-This ensures that the knight will visit the hard-to-reach corners early and can use the middle squares to hop across the board only when necessary.
+This ensures that the knight will visit the hard-to- reach corners early and can use the middle squares to hop across the board only when necessary.
 Utilizing this kind of knowledge to speed up an algorithm is called a heuristic.
 Humans use heuristics every day to help make decisions, heuristic searches are often used in the field of artificial intelligence.
-This particular heuristic is called Warnsdorff’s algorithm, named after H. C. Warnsdorff who published his idea in 1823.
+This particular heuristic is called Warnsdorff’s heuristic, named after H. C. Warnsdorff who published his idea in 1823, becoming the first person to describe a procedure to complete the knight's tour.
 """

-def order_by_available(n):
+def warnsdorffs_heuristic(graph):
-    resList = []
-    for v in n.getConnections():
-        if v.getColor() == 'white':
-            c = 0
-            for w in v.getConnections():
-                if w.getColor() == 'white':
-                    c = c + 1
-            resList.append((c, v))
-    resList.sort(key=lambda x: x[0])
-    return [y[1] for y in resList]

     """
+    Given a graph, return a comparator function that prioritizes nodes with the fewest subsequent moves
+    """
+    def comparator(a, b):
+        return len(graph[a]) - len(graph[b])

+    return comparator

+# find_solution_for(8, warnsdorffs_heuristic)
+# => [(7, 3), (6, 1), (4, 0), (2, 1), (0, 0), (1, 2), ... ]

+"""
-For fun, here is a very large ($$130 \times 130$$) open knight's tour created using Warnsdorf‘s rule:
+For fun, here is a very large ($$130 \times 130$$) open knight's tour created using Warnsdorff's heuristic:

 ![130x130 Open Tour](figures/knights-tour-130.png)
 """